hicommonwealth/commonwealth/knowledge_base/E2E-Tests.md

 E2E tests are housed in the following subdirectories of `/test/E2E`:

-- `/E2EStateful`: This relies on the DB to be set up with a dump of the test entities
+- `/E2EStateful`: This relies on the DB to be set up with a dump of the test entities.

-- `/E2ESerial`: The tests in this suite will be run in serial (Avoids race conditions)
+- `/E2ESerial`: The tests in this suite will be run in serial (Avoids race conditions).

 - `/E2ERegular`: The tests in this suite are set up with a default empty DB (need to make your own test entities) as well as being run in parallel.